Frequently Asked Questions about the Coronavirus

 Are the beaches of Zeeland open?

 Yes, all beaches are accessible – of course, you’ll need to respect the 1.5 metre rule, thank you.
-If the authorities feel it’s getting too crowded, they will take extra steps, like closing beaches, car parks or access routes.
 On the coasts of Walcheren island, the free ‘Strandwijzer’ app is your instant digital ‘beachcomber’ in EN, DE and NL.
 You can check the real-time status of any beach, any time, on the western and northern sands and Neeltje Jans island nearby.
 You’ll see which beaches are quieter for you.
 ‘Strandwijzer’ is run by the council of Veere.

 May I host multiple households in one holiday home?Yes, this is allowed in the Netherlands.
-However, during the lockdown until at least 11 May, a maximum of 2 persons of another household is allowed per day, excluding children of 12 and younger.
 Keep a distance of at least 1.5 metres from each other.

-Can I still make use of public transport in Zeeland?
+Can I make use of public transport in Zeeland?

 All Dutch COVID-19 rules apply in all public transport.
-For essential travel only.
 It is mandatory for every person aged 13 and older to wear a face mask in public transport.
 Read more information at rijksoverheid.nl.
 Plan your trip well in advance.

 Ferry: Westerschelde Ferry